 Intended outcome Success criteria Improve writing attainment for disadvantaged children at the end of Key Stage 2.
 Assessment data for writing to be in-line with national averages at the end of Key Stage 2 by 2025.
 Internal data shows that all children are making progress each academic year to achieve age related expectations at the end of Year 6.
-Improve maths attainment for disadvantaged children at the end Assessment data for maths to be in-line with national averages at the end of Key Stage 2. of Key Stage 2.
+Improve maths attainment for disadvantaged children at the end of Key Stage 2.
+Assessment data for maths to be in-line with national averages at the end of Key Stage 2.
 Observations and Pupil Impact meetings show evidence of interventions for pupils who are not yet at the expected standard.
 Improved oral language skills and vocabulary for all pupils, including the disadvantaged pupils.
 Through the monitoring schedule subject leaders will monitor the impact of their understanding of vocabulary in their curriculum area, this will be done through pupil discussions and marking.
 The English Lead will clearly map Tier 2 and 3 vocabulary into curriculum progression maps and as a result, subject leaders will have clear intent around the vocabulary to look for in their subject.
 Significantly reduced number of pupils (those without SEN) accessing emotional support linked to Covid-19.
 Currently there are 10 children receiving daily support for self-esteem and 12 children receiving daily intervention support for friendship and social skills.
 There are up to 20 children who attend The Temple (break and lunch time nurture provision).
 The interventions have a clear entry and exit score and are monitored by the SENCO.
 Impact is measured using the 7Cs assessments.
-Monitoring of nurture provision attendance will demonstrate that bespoke intervention is To achieve and sustain improved attendance for all pupils, used in a timely and focused manner.
-Sustained high attendance data from disadvantaged pupils to be in-line with the appeal to get of 0.5% from 2024/25. particularly our disadvantaged pupils. school target of 95% from 2024/25.
+Monitoring of nurture provision attendance will demonstrate that bespoke intervention is To achieve and sustain improved attendance for all pupils, particularly our disadvantaged pupils.
+Sustained high attendance data from disadvantaged pupils to be in-line with the school target of 95% from 2024/25.
 Evidence of individual action plans shows that review meetings result in improved attendance, for children who are persistently absent.